austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Watched Dan Abramov's video tutorial series on Redux, refactored jobSort, increased test coverage from 59% to 70%

 **Thoughts**: I am still not 100% why/when one should use Redux.
 I could see how the lack of structure on the state object in React could get troublesome with a massive app, but for my purposes I'm not sure if it's necessary.
 Perhaps it is not necessary for my personal projects, but it would be good practice and a good skill to learn.

+### Day 241: January 24, 2018

+**Today's Progress**: Increased test coverage from 70% to 93%

+**Thoughts**: Currently stuck on testing fetch.
+I'll probably need to make a mock fetch and go from there.
+Nonetheless, happy with my progress!
+Currently on a 29 day github streak!